 MISSION VIEJO — Capo Valley football coach Sean Curtis gathered his team in the south end zone of the football stadium following their game against Trabuco Hills on Friday night.

 It could have been the last time the seniors had to play on that field.

 “This is going to be the game you are going to tell everyone about,” Curtis said.

 All eyes were fixated on the Cougars junior quarterback Trey Kukuk.
-He finished with 611 passing yards, six touchdowns and orchestrated the game-winning drive.
+He finished with 615 passing yards, breaking the Orange County high school record along with six touchdowns and orchestrating the game-winning drive.

 With 12 seconds left, Kukuk threw a 30-yard pass to Dane Benedix, who muscled his way over the goal line.

-Capo Valley defeated Trabuco Hills in a Sea View League game on Friday, 59-56.
+Capo Valley defeated its Sea View League rival Mustangs, 59-56.

 Capo Valley 59, Trabuco Hills 56 pic.twitter.com/AiyGl1EdOo

 “This is what we needed,” Curtis said.
 “We have really been going through the gauntlet through this whole season.
 We have battled adversity with guys in and guys out.
 We are a family and through it all; we never gave up.”

 It didn’t take long for both offenses to start the back-and-forth shootout.